2. Vision

 2.1 For Nick, art is a way of engaging with the world, a means of reflecting on time, culture, and identity.

-2.2 His practice brings together creation, theory, teaching, and research, forming a holistic system of artistic thought in which visual language and textual reflection remain in constant dialogue.
+2.2 His practice brings together creation, theory, teaching, and research, forming a way of thinking in which visual language and textual reflection remain in constant dialogue.

 2.3 His focus is directed toward processes of perception, memory, time, and identity — toward how artistic images can become containers of experience, holding both the personal and the collective.

-2.6 Painting, photography, graphics, and design are merely instruments for expressing this vision, which Nick carries into all his projects.
+2.6 Painting, photography, graphics, and design are the media through which Nick tries to translate his vision into practice.

 3. Practice